-This country-specific Q&A provides an overview to Restructuring & Insolvency laws and regulations that may occur in Romania.
+This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in Romania.

 What forms of security can be granted over immovable and movable property?
 What formalities are required and what is the impact if such formalities are not complied with?

 The following types of securities can be found in the Romanian legislation: immovable mortgages, movable mortgages, special privileges, retention rights and pledges.
 The formalities of registration of such securities in special registers (e.g. Land Book, AEGRM – Electronic Archive of Security Interests) are required in order to be effective as against third parties, and their lack thereof may sometimes lead to the invalidation of such securities (e.g. if the movable property, object of the movable mortgage, is not specifically identified).

 What practical issues do secured creditors face in enforcing their security (e.g. timing issues, requirement for court involvement)?